TalynP/DrInfraredHeaterRemoteThermostat_NODERED/README.md

 ### Future Features
 - Moving from node-red-dashboard to flowfuse/node-red-dashboard.
-- Celsius option for all temperature values
+- Celsius option for all temperature values.
 - Redesign to use solid state relays (SSRs) instead of mechanical relays.